 Though long a favorite of southerners for their sweet, fruity taste (muscadines make a delicious, nutritious snack straight from nature), recent research reveals that muscadines contain high levels of resveratrol.
-Resveratrol is one of the compounds in red wine which is believed to help reduce the risk of abnormal cells and heart disease.
+Resveratrol is one of the compounds found in red wine that is believed to help reduce the risk of abnormal cells and heart disease.
 Muscadines are high in vitamin C and ellagic acid.
 Muscadines also contain potassium, vitamin B, and trace minerals.

 Though they still grow wild, most of today’s muscadines and scuppernongs are grown in commercial vineyards.
 Harvest season is typically August through September.